Ashutosh00710/principles/README.md

 * Log String: A message that provides information about what happened, when it happened, where it happened, who was involved, where they came from, where to get more information, what is affected, and what will happen next.
 It is important to avoid logging everything and anything and to focus on logging only the relevant details that will help with debugging.
 * Log Metadata: Any essential information related to the log string, such as request parameters, IP addresses, and error stacks.

-#### Reparing Current Logging Strategy

-Improving Logging Strategy:
+#### Improve Your Logging Strategy:

-To improve the logging strategy for microservices, we recommend the following:
+To improve the logging strategy for microservices (and multithreaded services), following recommendations can be considered:

-Use the proposed log structure to ensure consistency across services.
+* Use the proposed log structure to ensure consistency across services.
-Include all log levels in each API, and use appropriate log levels for each log message.
+* Include all log levels in each API, and use appropriate log levels for each log message.
-Write logs that can help with debugging while running the server locally or in a development environment.
+* Write logs that can help with debugging while running the server locally or in a development environment.
-Avoid logging everything and anything, and instead focus on logging only the relevant details that will help with debugging.
+* Avoid logging everything and anything, and instead focus on logging only the relevant details that will help with debugging.
-Ensure that the log structure is regular throughout the service code.
+* Ensure that the log structure is regular throughout the service code.
-Include log metadata that can provide additional context for log messages, such as request parameters and IP addresses.
+* Include log metadata that can provide additional context for log messages, such as request parameters and IP addresses.
-Implement tools for log aggregation and analysis, such as Elasticsearch, Kibana, or Splunk.
+* Implement tools for log aggregation and analysis, such as Elasticsearch, Kibana, or Splunk.
 These tools can help to identify patterns, track requests, and gain insights into system behavior.
-By implementing these recommendations, you can improve the standardization and consistency of logs across microservices, as well as make them more useful for debugging and troubleshooting issues.
+* By implementing these recommendations, you can improve the standardization and consistency of logs across microservices, as well as make them more useful for debugging and troubleshooting issues.

 #### Examples: